Burnley meet Jay Rodriguez £10m release clause in West Brom contract

 Rodriguez was not on the plane to Spain with rest of the West Brom squad on Monday morning when they flew out for a pre-season training camp.

-He is keen to go back to Burnley and play in the Premier League, and will hold talks in the North West later.
+He is keen to go back to Burnley and play in the Premier League, and will hold talks in the North West later on Monday.

+The 29-year-old scored 22 goals for West Brom last season en route to the play-offs, where they were beaten by rivals Aston Villa.

+West Brom face losing another striker, Salomon Rondon, on a permanent basis.